Sunflower Season 2 – Dark Humor in a Murder Mystery

 Third, for the show’s climax, which isn’t an ending but a new beginning with jump scares?
 And half a star for Adah’s performance, which turned Sonu, the police, and other society members into supporting characters.

 The first mistake is that the show leaned too much towards comedy, weakening the dark angle.
-The second is reducing Sonu’s role; what kind of hero is he if you need to find him?
+The second is reducing Sonu’s role; what hero is he if you need to find him?
 Without the hero, the story feels incomplete.

 Best and Worst Sides of Sunflower Season 2